ephios-dev/ephios/docs/development/plugins/introduction.rst

 Change to the newly created folder and make sure to follow the setup steps metioned in :doc:`/development/contributing/` but prefixed by ``python -m ephios`` instead of ``python manage.py`` to setup your local ephios instance for testing.

 You will find a (nearly) empty django app inside your project.
 This app will be listed in INSTALLED_APPS of ephios, so you can use all common django features likes migrations and URLs.
 You should register to some of the :doc:`signals` to get called by ephios.
-Please note that only activated plugins will receive signal calls.
+Please note that with instances of ``PluginSignal``, only activated plugins will receive signal calls.

 Installing a plugin